Payment protection insurance

 We've teamed up with ActiveQuote to help you compare cover

-Payment protection insurance (PPI) covers your monthly debt repayments on things like loans, mortgages and credit cards if you’re unable to work.
+Payment protection insurance (PPI) is a type of income protection insurance that covers your monthly debt repayments on things like loans, mortgages and credit cards if you experience unemployment.

 How does payment protection insurance work?

-PPI policies are designed to cover a single debt, and if you're unable to work your insurer will pay you for a set period of time - which you'll use to make your repayments.
-These policies are usually short-term.
+PPI policies are designed to cover a single debt such as a personal loan from one lender, and if you're unable to work your insurer will pay you for a set period of time - which you'll use to make your repayments.

 A payment protection policy generally covers your repayments if you:

-Payment protection insurance is worth considering if you think you wouldn’t be able to make your loan, mortgage or credit card payments if you have to stop working.
+Payment protection insurance is worth considering if you think you wouldn’t be able to make your loan, mortgage or credit card payments if you have to stop working or face unemployment.
 However it might not be necessary if you have savings or other sources of income on which you can rely.

 Including what you want to protect, over how long, and a few details about income and employment